 Every month, we recruit an expert from Women's College Hospital to answer a question about a health issue that's in the news or on women's minds.

-This month: How can I maintain my activities in cold weather?
+February's topic: How can I maintain my activities in cold weather?

 It’s not your imagination: it really is more difficult to do things outdoors in cold weather.
 When the mercury dips, we all need to take some precautions, whether we’re enjoying outdoor sports or trudging to the bus stop.
 This is especially true if you have a health condition.